 A 20 year veteran of the underground Hip-Hop scene and turntablist community, DJ Killa-Jewel has rocked the decks across Canada, the U.S., Europe, Asia and Australia at some of the most prestigious clubs, concerts and festivals to date.
-Best known for her collaboration with Thud Rumble’s DJ Q-Bert in his ‘Do It Yourself Vol. 2’ DVD, Killa-Jewel’s participation in the Canadian DMCs, ITF Scratching Categories in NYC, the World Vestax Extraveganza in Japan, and the Red Bull Thre3Style Canadian finals solidified her place amongst the best in the industry, and has propelled her to the top of her class.
+Well known for her collaboration with Thud Rumble’s DJ Q-Bert in his ‘Do It Yourself Vol. 2’ DVD, Killa-Jewel’s participation in the Canadian DMCs, ITF Scratching Categories (NYC), the World Vestax Extraveganza (Japan), and the Red Bull Thre3Style Canadian finals (Calgary) solidified her place amongst the best in the industry, and has propelled her to the top of her class.

 Killa-Jewel has always made it a point to think outside of the box by pushing the boundaries of her art-form and breaking through the confines of what most would consider to be the typical role of a DJ/producer.
 Trained in classical music, she spent years fusing Hip-Hop with the theatre milieu by composing “turntable music” live for theatrical productions, and touring extensively with Canadian actor and director Robert Lepage on his highly acclaimed productions “Zulu Time” (Co-produced by Peter Gabriel) and “The Buskers Opera”.
 She has also scored for television and video games, in her most recent collaboration with Bioware on their acclaimed title Dragon Age, where she produced and remixed Inon Zur’s theme “I Am The One”, and composed the music for CBC television’s hit show for kids, “Surprise!
 It’s Edible, Incredible”.
 Her first full-length record, “Saudade”, is a mélange of styles ranging from classical and trip-hop, to soundtrack-style atmospheres.
 It is often dark and gloomy to brilliantly triumphant, and can be compared to the sounds of Portishead, DJ Krush, DJ Shadow and Amon Tobin.